peekbyte/connected-vehicles-api/README.md

 # Connected-Vehicle API

 Connected-Vehicle is the API server.
 The single page web app uses this as a backend API to watch the status of customers' vehicles.
+Besides, all vehicles are able to send their status to this api.

 It's a Nodejs Expressjs application that relies on mongodb database.

-## Docker Dev Environment

-## Prerequisites

 ## Managing your dev environment